INSURING YOUR HOME

 Underinsurance occurs when the sum insured on your insurance policy — that is, the amount listed as the maximum we’ll pay out if you make a claim — isn’t enough to cover the full cost of rebuilding, repairing or replacing your home and its contents.

 If you’re an Aussie homeowner, you may not have enough insurance to cover you in a disaster.
-New research by MCG Quantity Surveyors says 66% of Australian homes are underinsured.
+There is research from MCG Quantity Surveyors which says that 66% of homes are underinsured.

 It can be hard to know whether you’re underinsured — many homeowners don’t know the true value of their home.
 Here are some ways you can wind up underinsured: